FRC1076/FRCRevolution/amy_notes.md

 from smbus2 import SMBus

 # Instantiate controller.
 0x2D is defined as constant "ROBOT_I2C_ADDRESS" in the Revvy framework.
-# Talking to SMBus(1) is hardcoded in the framework as well.
 hw_controller = RevvyControl(RevvyTransport(RevvyTransportI2CDevice(0x2D,SMBus(1))))

 # instantiate motor handler.
 There is a similar handler for sensors in revvy.robot.ports.sensor